 As the year ends, you’ve been reading loads of ideas, quotes, suggestions on how to make it YOUR year, right?

 Cleaning up social media

-Blogging and social media are king and queen.
-They’re the perfect combination of beans and toast (love this one) if used properly.
-In order to prepare your brand:
+Content and social media are king and queen.
+They’re the perfect combination of beans and toast (I love this one) if used properly.
+To prepare your brand:

 Update your accounts and bios